Skip to main content

 What it does

-Proposal writing is one of the most consistent senior-time leaks in professional services.
-Someone has to pull the right boilerplate sections, find the relevant past-project write-ups, apply the current pricing tiers, and then customize three or four sections to reflect what the client actually said on the call.
-At a small consulting firm or civil engineering practice, that's two to four hours of a principal's time per proposal — time that doesn't bill and doesn't scale.
+Proposal writing is one of the most reliable ways professional services bleed senior time.
+Someone has to pull the right boilerplate sections, dig up the relevant past-project write-ups, apply the current pricing tiers, then customize three or four sections to match what the client actually said on the call.
+At a small consulting firm or civil engineering practice, that's two to four hours of a principal's time per proposal.
+None of it bills, and it doesn't scale.

-The problem compounds when proposal volume grows.
-More RFQ responses, more scoping documents, more SOWs means either the principal stays buried in drafts or proposals go out thin and templated, which loses deals.
+The problem compounds as volume grows.
+More RFQ responses, more scoping documents, more SOWs means either the principal stays buried in drafts or proposals go out thin and templated and lose deals.
 Neither path is good.

-The Proposal Generator is trained on your actual past proposals — your section structure, your scope language, your pricing logic, your qualifications write-ups.
-When a rep or project manager fills out an intake form after a discovery call, the system drafts a full proposal: scope-of-work, relevant project experience, timeline, fee schedule, and any required certifications or compliance sections.
+The Proposal Generator trains on your own past proposals: your section structure, your scope language, your pricing logic, your qualifications write-ups.
+When a rep or project manager fills out an intake form after a discovery call, the system drafts the full proposal.
+Scope of work, relevant project experience, timeline, fee schedule, and any required certifications or compliance sections.
 The draft lands in their review queue in minutes.
-They edit it, not author it.
+They edit it instead of authoring it from scratch.

-What gets encoded: your pricing rules (hourly vs. fixed, retainer structures, discount thresholds by deal size), your preferred scope language per service line, past project summaries indexed by industry and scope type, your brand voice and formatting.
-The system doesn't guess — it pulls from your own library of approved language and applies it to the intake context.
+Here's what gets encoded: your pricing rules (hourly versus fixed, recurring-fee structures, discount thresholds by deal size), your preferred scope language per service line, past project summaries indexed by industry and scope type, and your brand voice and formatting.
+The system isn't guessing.
+It pulls from your library of approved language and applies it to the intake context.

-Golden Horizons builds this on a fixed-price engagement: three weeks from kickoff to a working draft pipeline.
-The first week is ingestion — uploading and structuring your past proposal library, mapping intake fields to output sections, encoding pricing rules.
-The second week is draft testing with real intake scenarios from your pipeline.
-The third week is editing workflow integration: DocuSign handoff, CRM deal-stage update on send, Slack notification to the account lead.
-After go-live, most firms keep a small retainer to update the proposal library as service lines shift, add new past-project entries, and tune pricing logic when rates change.
+Golden Horizons builds this on a scoped engagement, three weeks from kickoff to a working draft pipeline.
+Week one is ingestion: uploading and structuring your past proposal library, mapping intake fields to output sections, encoding pricing rules.
+Week two is draft testing against real intake scenarios from your pipeline.
+Week three is editing workflow integration: DocuSign handoff, CRM deal-stage update on send, team chat ping to the account lead.
+After go-live, support can update the proposal library as service lines shift, add new past-project entries, and tune pricing logic when rates change.

-Works for federal contractors building RFQ responses, civil engineering firms using AIA contract structures, design studios producing scoping documents, management consultants writing SOWs, and accounting firms quoting advisory engagements.
+It fits compliance-heavy businesses building RFQ responses, civil engineering firms working in AIA contract structures, design studios producing scoping documents, management consultants writing SOWs, and accounting firms quoting advisory engagements.

 Use cases

-• A federal contractor's business development team submits RFQ intake through a structured form — contract vehicle, scope keywords, relevant NAICS codes, past performance references — and gets a first-pass response draft with the required PWS sections and past-performance write-ups pulled from their.
+• A compliance-heavy business's BD team submits RFQ intake through a structured form (contract structure, scope keywords, fit criteria, past-performance references) and gets a first-pass draft with the required work statement sections and past-performance write-ups pulled from their library.

-• A design studio receives a new branding project inquiry; the account lead completes a 12-field discovery form and the system produces a scoped proposal with deliverables, revision rounds, timeline milestones, and fee breakdown — ready to review in the same afternoon.
+• A design studio gets a new branding inquiry.
+The account lead fills a 12-field discovery form and the system produces a scoped proposal with deliverables, revision rounds, timeline milestones, and fee breakdown, ready to review that same afternoon.

-• A management consultant finishes a discovery call, fills out an intake form with engagement scope and client goals, and gets a draft SOW with objectives, methodology, deliverables, and a fixed-fee schedule drawn from the firm's standard rate card.
+• A management consultant wraps a discovery call, fills an intake form with engagement scope and client goals, and gets a draft SOW with objectives, methodology, deliverables, and a fixed-fee schedule drawn from the firm's standard rate card.

-• A civil engineering firm responding to a municipal RFP pulls up a project intake, selects the relevant service line and project type, and receives a draft using the firm's AIA-aligned section structure with appropriate qualification language and fee schedule populated from past comparable projects.
+• A civil engineering firm responding to a municipal RFP opens a project intake, picks the service line and project type, and gets a draft built on the firm's AIA-aligned section structure with the right qualification language and a fee schedule populated from comparable past projects.

-• A residential contractor estimating a renovation project fills out a job-scope intake form; the system drafts a client proposal with project phases, material allowances, payment milestones, and warranty terms formatted to the firm's branded proposal template.
+• A residential contractor estimating a renovation fills a job-scope intake form, and the system drafts a client proposal with project phases, material allowances, payment milestones, and warranty terms formatted to the firm's branded proposal template.

 What’s included